How Important is Indoor Air Quality?

 There is a Lack of Knowledge About Indoor Air Quality

-Despite agreement that safe IAQ has significant health benefits, U.S. office workers lack an overall understanding of the factors that contribute to Indoor Air Quality.
-Nearly three in five surveyed U.S. office workers (57%) cannot correctly identify the factors that contribute to IAQ, and more than three-quarters (77%) have little or no knowledge of their own building’s IAQ.
+Despite the agreement that safe IAQ has significant health benefits, U.S. office workers do not understand the factors contributing to Indoor Air Quality.
+Nearly three in five surveyed U.S. office workers (57%) cannot correctly identify the factors contributing to IAQ.
+Over three-quarters (77%) have little or no knowledge of their building's IAQ.

-Thanks to educational information concerning Covid, the public are becoming aware that viruses are spread more easily within indoor environments.
-However, there is less information known about other factors that affect indoor air quality such as airborne particulates caused by carpet fibers, dust, dander, gases, cleaning chemicals, moisture (humidity), and mold spores.
-Indoor air quality testing usually only happens when there has been a fire, chemical spill, sewage backup, or a flood event.
-Perhaps routine air testing should be conducted on a quarterly basis in building that has a certain number of employees?
+Thanks to educational information concerning Covid, the public knows that viruses are spread more easily within indoor environments.
+However, there is little information about other factors that affect indoor air quality, such as airborne particulates caused by carpet fibers, dust, dander, gases, cleaning chemicals, moisture (humidity), and mold spores.
+Indoor air quality testing usually only happens when a fire, chemical spill, sewage backup, or flood event occurs.
+Perhaps routine air testing should be conducted every quarter in a building with a certain number of employees.

-There are remedies to improve our indoor air quality in office spaces and public buildings and include the following:
+There are remedies to improve our indoor air quality in office spaces and public buildings and including the following: